New second-order optimality conditions in sub-Riemannian Geometry: The main result and its discussion

 i.e. $\<\bb{1}(1,\du),\rho>$ is the $X_1$-component of the vector $\bb{1}(1,\du)\in\T_{q(1)}G$.

 It turns out that for every $\du\in L^\infty([-1,1],\R^2)$ the pair $(\bbb{1}(1,\du), \bbb{2}(1,\du))$ is subject to the following equality

 Clearly the right-hand side is positively defined.
-We conclude that in the considered case inequality \eqref{eqn:main_ineq} holds with $\PP(1)[(\bb{1},\cc{1}),(\bb{1},\cc{1})]=-\Der^2_{q(1)}f[\bb{1},\bb{1}]-\frac 12 \<\bb{1},\rho>^2$.
+We conclude that in the considered case inequality \eqref{eqn:inequality_full} holds with $\PP(1)[(\bb{1},\cc{1}),(\bb{1},\cc{1})]=-\Der^2_{q(1)}f[\bb{1},\bb{1}]-\frac 12 \<\bb{1},\rho>^2$.
 As the the dependence on $\cc{1}$ is trivial, $a_2(1)=0$, and hence we deal with a \emph{2-abnormal extremal} in the sense of Definition~\ref{def:2_normal_abnormal}.
-It is worth to mention that by the results of \cite{Hakavuori_Donne_2018} no corner curve can be a SR geodesic.
+It is worth to mention that, by the results of \cite{Hakavuori_Donne_2018}, a corner curve cannot be a SR geodesic.